Detecting the QCD axion via the ferroaxionic force with piezoelectric materials: Setup

 The source mass has a flat-plate geometry to maximize the amount of material near the NMR sample within the Compton wavelength of the axion.
 For the SM and MQM, the nuclear spins of the source mass should be polarized along an appropriate direction determined by the crystal structure (e.g.~the pyroelectric vector), whereas the dipole-dipole potential is maximized for out-of-plane nuclear spin polarization, as evident from Eqs.~\ref{eq:grad_theta_mon}~\&~\ref{eq:grad_theta_dip} and illustrated in Fig.~\ref{fig:setup}.

 The ellipsoidal \ce{^3 He} sample is inside of a quartz block coated with a layer of superconducting thin-film magnetic shielding and layers of superconducting foils~\cite{fosbinder2022method}.
 Further details on the magnetic shielding requirements are provided in App.~\ref{app:noise}.
 The distance $D$ between the source mass and the sample is modulated at the nuclear Larmor frequency to drive coherent Rabi oscillations.
-A low-temperature linear stage~\cite{JPE} could actuate the position of the source mass.
+For example, a non-magnetic low-temperature linear stage rated down to $\sim 20$ mK temperatures ~\cite{JPE} could actuate the position of the source mass with an amplitude of order $\pm D/2$ for the setups we consider at frequencies ranging from $1-6$ Hz, corresponding to a stage speed of approximately $3$ mm/s.
 The precessing transverse magnetization is read out using a SQUID magnetometer.

 \paragraph*{Source Materials---} The required material for this setup is a pyro- or piezo-electric crystal containing a high density of nuclei with large SMs and/or MQMs.
 Ideally, the material is magnetic so that the aligned electron spins transfer their polarization onto the nuclear spins in thermal equilibrium at a manageable temperature.
 Potential crystals including the nuclear isotopes of Tab.~\ref{tab:materials} are \ce{LiUO_3}~\cite{kovba:1960}, europium barium titanate \ce{Eu_{0.5}Ba_{0.5}TiO_3}~\cite{10.1063/1.324974}, \ce{Np_3 O F_{12}}~\cite{cousson1985nouvelle}, and \ce{Np I O_5}~\cite{Jain2013}.